ON THIS PAGE: You will learn about the different types of treatments doctors use for children with a germ cell tumor. Use the menu to see other pages.

 If the tumor returns after the original treatment, it is called a recurrent tumor.
 It may come back in the same place, meaning it is a local recurrence, or nearby, which is a regional recurrence.
 If it comes back in another place, it is called a distant recurrence.

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, your child’s doctor will talk with you about the treatment options.
 Often, the treatment plan will include the treatments described above, such as chemotherapy, but may be used in a different combination or given at a different pace.
 A recurrent tumor may be treated with carboplatin (available as a generic drug), ifosfamide (Ifex), and paclitaxel (available as a generic drug).
 Bone marrow/stem cell transplantation or radiation therapy may also be used.
-Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat a recurrent germ cell tumor.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 When a tumor recurs, patients and their families sometimes experience emotions such as disbelief or fear.
 Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with recurrence.